farrell-j/Google_Review_Scraper/README.md

 ### Google Review Scraper

-This script allows you to scrape Google reviews for a specified keyword search using the Google Places API.
+This script allows you to scrape Google reviews for a list of keywords using the Google Places API.

 #### Prerequisites